Check here for current and recent events.

 Malone Parade of Lights 2020

-The American flag along with holiday characters, signs and music are all included in Duane’s entry to the parade.
+Holiday characters, signs and music were all included in Duane’s entry to the parade.

 Santa & Volunteer Firefighters